DIMO-Network/trips-web-app/README.md

 ## Using the Application

 1. Sign in: Open the web application at http://localhost:3000 and click on the 'Connect Wallet' button
 2. Sign the Message: After signing in, click on the 'Sign Message' button.
-A green verification banner should appear, displaying the signature
+A green verification banner should appear
-3. View the token: To view the token, open the web inspector in the browser.
-In the network tab, find the response of the submit_challenge endpoint.
-The token will be included in this response
+3. The page will then redirect to api/vehicles/me to show a listing of the user's vehicles and their basic information